 The <class name> variable specifies the name of a class.
-When creating a class, arguments to the <class name> variable can either be <ip member>, <string>, or <num>.
+When creating a class, arguments to the <class name> variable can either be of type ip member, string, or num.

-The <ip member> variable specifies the IP address of a member that is to be included in the specified class.
-The <ip member> option can be in the form of either host <ip addr> or network <ip addr> mask <ip addr>.
+The host <ip addr> option specifies the IP address of a member that is to be included in the specified class.
+An IP address can be in the form of either host <ip addr> or network <ip addr> mask <ip addr>.
+Note that you can specify multiple IP addresses.

-The <string> variable specifies one or more strings to be included in the specified class.
+The <string> variable specifies a string to be included in the specified class.